PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

 FACULTY: 600+ full-time faculty members; 14:1 student-faculty ratio; 93% of faculty hold the highest academic degree in their field.

-INTERNSHIPS: 525+ employers hired Loyola students for academic internships.
+INTERNSHIPS:525+ employers have hired Loyola students for academic internships.

-Graduate: Tuition and fees vary depending on program.
+• Graduate: Tuition and fees vary depending on the program

 * Annual estimate; includes full-time tuition, room and board, and fees.
 Visit luc.edu/bursar for more information.

-FINANCIAL AID: 98% of our students receive financial assistance, with 97% being awarded grants and/or scholarships.
+FINANCIAL AID:99% of our students receive financial assistance, with 91% being awarded grants and/or scholarships.
 Merit-based scholarships are available for freshmen and transfers, including international students.
 Visit luc.edu/finaid for more information.

-Loyola’s Engineering Science program offers you a chance to study engineering at a nationally ranked Jesuit university in the world-class city of Chicago.
+Loyola’s Engineering Science programs offer you a chanceto study Engineering at a nationally ranked Jesuit university in the world-class city of Chicago.

 Engineering Science specializations